Model-Checking of Linear-Time Properties in Multi-Valued Systems: Illustrative examples and case study

 \section{Illustrative examples and case study}

-Up to now, we have presented the theoretical part of model-checking of linear-time properties in multi-valued logic.
+Up to now, we have presented the theoretical part of model checking of linear-time properties in multi-valued logic.
 In this section, we give some examples to illustrate the methods of this article.
 First, we give an example to illustrate the constructions of this article.
 Then a case study is given.